dhrumilp15/quiqui/README.md

 # quiqui

-The "Simple" Who is Who app for CCExtractor Development.
+A "Simple" Who is Who app for CCExtractor Development.

+[x] Packetization achieved!
+Check out [quiqui_imgs](https://www.github.com/dhrumilp15/quiqui_imgs) [x] Automatic deck generation!
+Check out [quiqui-support](https://www.github.com/dhrumilp15/quiqui-support)

 A lot of the code from the previous version of this app has been split up to make the app more modular.